 If you would like more information about top tips to keep your child safe online, including the best free extensions for parental control, then please click here.

-Advice can be trick to find on the Internet because there is so much out there, but this page from O2 has some really quick and easy guides: https://www.o2.co.uk/help/online-safety
+Advice can be tricky to find on the Internet because there is so much out there, but this page from O2 has some really quick and easy guides:

-The National Online Safety website provides many leaflets entitled ‘What parents need to know about…’
+The National College website provides a wide range of leaflets entitled ‘What parents need to know about…’

 Here is an example one about social media scams:

-If you would like to look for any advice for specific apps please go to their website by clicking here.
+If you would like to look for advice on specific apps, please go to their website by clicking here.
 You may need to set up a free account but this will allow you access to a wide range of parental guidance.

 Setting Up Devices for Children